Health & Wealth

 What aging tests you can buy now

 The emergence of epigenetic clocks, while still in their infancy, is not fringe science.
-On the contrary, the two commercially available tests I will mention are directly based on work from two key scientists who shaped this field, Dr. Steve Horwath and Dr. Morgan Levine.
+On the contrary, the two commercially available tests I will mention are directly based on work from two key scientists who shaped this field, Dr. Steve Horvath and Dr. Morgan Levine.

 By now, there are many different published versions of epigenetic clocks, all trying to approximate the same signal of aging.
 The good news is, like each successive version of the iPhone, they are generally getting better over time.